Go to whole of WA Government search

-The department requires a preliminary assessment of the radial extent of the cone of depression and pumping rates and times for all dewatering operations in potential ASS areas.
-Broad-scale ASS risk maps for several coastal regions of WA are accessible via data.wa.gov.au or public sources.
+Preliminary assessment of the radial extent of the cone of depression and pumping rates and times for all dewatering operations is critical for assessing the risk of disturbing acid sulfate soils in potential acid sulfate soil areas.

-Empirical methods to calculate the radial extent of the groundwater cone of depression and pumping rates and times for dewatering operations are outlined in Appendix E of pdfTreatment and management of soils and water in acid sulfate soil landscapes 1.59 MB (Published July 2011, Revised June 2015)
+Empirical methods to calculate the radial extent of the groundwater cone of depression and pumping rates and times for dewatering operations are outlined in National Acid Sulfate Soils Guidance: Guidance for the dewatering of acid sulfate soils in shallow groundwater environments.

 Calculator